-Even though the area swept by the scattering of the estimated vortex center locations are similar in magnitude, in the case of vorticity and Q, the probability distribution over these zones differs between the applied schemes.
+Even though the area swept by the scattering of the estimated vortex center locations is similar in magnitude, in the case of vorticity and Q, the probability distribution over these zones differs between the applied schemes.
 Figure 13 shows the contour diagram of two representative distributions applying vorticity VIM.
-Hence, Fig. 13 b), which is done with LS scheme, shows a more concentric distribution than CD scheme, Fig. 13 a).
-Q-criterion and the rest of the schemes exhibit similar results (see App.
-A).
+Hence, Fig. 13b, which is done with the LS scheme, shows a more concentric distribution than the CD scheme, Fig. 13a.
+The Q criterion and the rest of the schemes exhibit similar results (see Appendix A).

-Figure 14 shows the added up distribution towards the streamwise and lateral axes when the vorticity VIM and the CD scheme are applied, together with fitting curves.
-Each fitting curve is chosen using higher the coefficients of correlation (R^2) between normal, binormal and Weibull distributions.
-In Fig. 14 a), it can be noticed that the spreading of the vortex centers is over two peaks with a distance of approximately 4 grid points and therefore, a binormal distribution fits better with the data with a coefficient of correlation of $R^2 = 0.99$.
-In case of the lateral direction, Fig. 14 b), a binormal and Weibull distributions exhibit good fitting, with the coefficients of correlations of $R^2 = 0.97$ and $R^2 = 0.95$, respectively.
+Figure 14 shows the added-up distribution towards the streamwise and lateral axes when the vorticity VIM and the CD scheme are applied, together with fitting curves.
+Each fitting curve is chosen using the higher coefficients of correlation (R^2) between normal, binormal and Weibull distributions.
+In Fig. 14a, it can be noticed that the spreading of the vortex centers is over two peaks with a distance of approximately 4 grid points, and therefore, a binormal distribution fits better with the data with a coefficient of correlation of $R^2 = 0.99$.
+In the case of the lateral direction, Fig. 14b, binormal and Weibull distributions exhibit good fitting, with coefficients of correlations of $R^2 = 0.97$ and $R^2 = 0.95$, respectively.

 Figure 15 shows the best-fit curves of the probability distribution when the differentiation schemes BD, CD and LS are applied.
-In the streamwise direction, Fig. 15 a), the LS scheme presents a normal distribution as the best fit.
+In the streamwise direction, Fig. 15a, the LS scheme presents a normal distribution as the best fit.
 This is in agreement with the unique maximum observed in the analysis of the average velocity field.
 Instead, for all the other schemes the binormal distribution is the best fit.
 The difference is due to the smoothing properties of the LS scheme.
-In fact, the application is implemented using points up to the two positions farther in the grid, where the outer points are weighted more than the inner ones (see Table 2).
+In fact, the application is implemented using points up to two positions farther in the grid, where the outer points are weighted more than the inner ones (see Table 2).